Learn about the products and services offered through our Multifamily branch

 DUS lenders adhere to rigorous credit and underwriting standards and submit to Fannie Mae’s ongoing credit review and monitoring.
 They underwrite, close, deliver, and service loans on Fannie Mae multifamily properties and typically retain one-third of the risk on every loan.

-Since 1988, Fannie Mae and its lender network have provided more than $510 billion in liquidity to the mortgage market to finance more than 9.1 million units of multifamily housing.
-The majority of our business is workforce housing. approximately 91% of the units we finance are affordable to families earning at or below 120% of the are's median income level.
+Since 1988, Fannie Mae and its lender network have provided more than $750 billion in liquidity to the mortgage market to finance more than 11.5 million units of multifamily housing.
+In 2021, nearly 95% of those units affordable to families earning at or below 120% of the area median income, providing support for both affordable and workforce housing.

-The Loan We All Own shares the risk - its lenders, originators, owners, investors, and Fannie Mae, all invested in each other.
-The Loan We All Own can weather any storm; it's a model for all reasons and all markets, past, present, and future.
+The Loan We All Own shares the risk — its lenders, originators, owners, investors, and Fannie Mae, all invested in each other.
+The Loan We All Own can weather any storm; it's a model for all seasons and all markets — past, present, and future.